 Side effects of radiotherapy

 If you have radiotherapy, the skin in the treated area can become pink, dry and itchy.
 Dark skin might become darker.
 Rarely, the skin can become blistered, a bit like sunburn.
-This is more likely in folds of skin, such as under the breasts or in the groin.
-Skin reactions are usually at their worst a few days after the end of radiotherapy treatment.
-Your skin then starts to heal.
-Speak to a member of your radiotherapy team if you have broken skin in the treated area.
-They can often give gel to help soothe the area.
+This is more likely in folds of skin, such as under the breasts, in the groin or armpits – avoid using deodorants and anti-perspirants under your arms until these problems have cleared up.

 - skin colour

 - the size of the area treated with radiotherapy

 - lifestyle factors (such as diet and alcohol intake).

 Speak to your medical team for advice on whether these factors are likely to have an effect on your skin.

 If you have both radiotherapy and chemotherapy, your risk of developing a skin reaction is higher.